Home » Financial

 rate, deferment policy and cancellations.
 The student should keep this

 document until the loan has been repaid.

 A student must make this status in order to continue receiving federal

-with the school's SAP policy, they are unlikely to meet the school's graduation
+the school's SAP policy, they are unlikely to meet the school's graduation

 requirements.
-A detailed description of SAP guidelines
+A detailed description of SAP guidelines is provided at:

-pay for their education.
+their education.
 Most scholarships are restricted to paying all or part

-of tuition expenses, though some scholarships also cover
+of tuition expenses, though some scholarships also cover room and board.

 Selective Service System